-If parents have a complaint, they should normally contact the Head of Primary or Head of Secondary (as appropriate) in the first instance.
-In most cases, the matter will be resolved straightaway by this means to the parents' satisfaction.
-If the Head of Primary or Head of Secondary cannot resolve the matter, it may be necessary for parents to consult the Headteacher.
+The Head of Primary or Head of Secondary will usually contact the relevant Class/Form/Subject teacher for further information on the matter raised.

+In most cases, the matter will be resolved straightaway to the parents' satisfaction.
+If the Head of Primary or Head of Secondary cannot resolve the matter, they will refer it on to the Deputy Head / Headteacher for further consultation with parents/staff/pupils as appropriate to the matter raised.

-Complaints made directly to the Headteacher will usually be referred to the Head of Primary or Secondary, unless the Headteacher deems it appropriate for him/her to deal with the matter personally.
+Complaints made directly to the Headteacher will usually be referred to the Deputy Head/Head of Primary or Head of Secondary, unless the Headteacher deems it appropriate for them to deal with the matter personally.

-The Head of Primary or Secondary or Headteacher will make a written record of all concerns and complaints and the date on which they were received.
-Should the matter not be resolved within seven working days, or in the event that the school and the parent fail to reach a satisfactory resolution, then parents will be advised to proceed with their complaint to the next stage of this procedure.
+The SLT member who deals with a complaint will make a written record of all concerns and complaints and the date on which they were received.
+Should the matter not be resolved within 7 working days, or in the event that the school and the parent fail to reach a satisfactory resolution, then parents will be advised to proceed with their complaint to the next stage of this procedure.

-If, however, the complaint is against the Headteacher, parents should make their complaint directly to the Chair of Trustees whose contact details are available from the School (Office) on request.
+If, however, the complaint is against the Headteacher, parents should make their complaint directly to the Chair of Trustees whose contact details are available from the School (email Office) on request.